-If commands4 are stored in an external file, say commands.R in the working directory work, they may be executed at any time in an R session with the command
+If commands4 are stored in an external file, say commands.R in the working directory work, they may be executed at any time in an R session with the command source("commands.R")

-'''

-source("commands.R")

-'''

 For Windows Source is also available on the File menu.
-The function sink, will divert all subsequent output from the console to an external file, record.lis.
-The command restores it to the console once again.
+The function sink, sink("record.lis")

+will divert all subsequent output from the console to an external file, record.lis.
+The command sink()

+restores it to the console once again.